Training Long-Context, Multi-Turn Software Engineering Agents with Reinforcement Learning: Infrastructure details

 Within this environment, model training is conducted using an internal framework built on JAX, while inference is accelerated using the vLLM framework~\citep{kwon2023efficient}, version 0.7.4.

 Figure~\ref{fig:pipeline_overview} demonstrates the workflow of a single synchronous iteration.
-As illustrated, the training process for a new policy begins only after the verification for all trajectories in the batch is complete.
+As illustrated, the training process for a new policy begins only after the verification of all trajectories in the batch is complete.